-Judge approves $800M Las Vegas shooting settlement
+Court OK’s $800M settlement for MGM Resorts, Vegas victims

 Memorial ceremonies are scheduled Thursday at several venues in Las Vegas, including a reading of the names of the slain beginning at 10:05 p.m. — the time the first shots rang out.

-Attorney Robert Eglet, the plaintiffs’ lawyer who spent a year arranging the settlement with clients, legal firms and attorneys in at least 10 states, said amounts to be disbursed will be determined by two retired judges and he’s hopeful that payments will begin going out by the end of the year.
+Attorney Robert Eglet, the plaintiffs’ lawyer who spent a year arranging the settlement with clients, legal firms and attorneys in at least 10 states, said the amounts to be disbursed will be determined by two retired judges and he’s hopeful that payments will begin going out by the end of the year.

 “There’ve been no objections and we expect no appeals,” Eglet told The Associated Press.
 “We’ll send out notices of the order.
 After 30 days the $800 million will be deposited.”